Skip down to main content

 About

-Dylan Thurgood is a DPhil in Social Data Science student at the OII.
+Dylan Thurgood is a third-year DPhil in Social Data Science student at the OII.
 He holds an MSc in Social Data Science from the OII and a BSc in Economics from the University of Warwick, during which he spent one year studying at Universitat Pompeu Fabra in Barcelona.
-Dylan’s research lies at the intersection of psychology, political science and data science.
-He is primarily interested in how individuals update their beliefs when they encounter new information with a particular focus on the role of trust in institutions.
-In this context, he has investigated the impact of consuming hyperpartisan news on attitudes towards the European Union and the influence of social networks on opinion dynamics.
+Dylan’s research lies at the intersection of political science, data science, psychology and communication studies.
+He is primarily interested in how individuals update their beliefs when they encounter news online via websites or social media platforms, focusing on AI-generated news, hyperpartisan news and public broadcaster news in particular.
 Besides gaining a better understanding of opinion formation at the micro-level and analysing the implications this has for society as a whole, his work focuses on interventions that could enhance collective intelligence and mitigate polarisation.
 His research is funded by the Economic and Social Research Council.

 Research Interests

-Opinion formation; collective intelligence; political polarisation; trust in institutions; science communication; e-participation; news consumption; right-wing populism; conspiracy beliefs
+Opinion formation; online news; collective intelligence; political polarisation; trust in institutions; science communication; e-participation; populism; conspiracy beliefs.

 Positions at the OII